lajohnston/smslib/README.md

 .include "smslib/mapper/waimanu.asm"
 ```

-Initialise the SMS mapping registers when booting your game:
+Initialise the SMS mapping registers when booting your game.
+This will be done for you if you're using `smslib.init`

 ```
 mapper.init